 The Central Group of Azores islands are famously known as the ‘Ilhas Triangulo’ – a triangle of islands comprising Pico, Sao Jorge and Faial.

-All three islands were settled around the same time (in the 1460s) and a large proportion of the original settlers were Flemish.
-The Hundred Years War has caused devastation in Flanders and the opportunity to resettle far from the troubles of mainland Europe was a big attraction.
-The sheltered bay at Porto Pim was the obvious anchorage and a settlement quickly evolved in today’s harbour town of Horta.
-The etymology of the name Horta is often disputed – some say it’s a derivation of ‘Huerter’: the surname of Josse van Huerter, the first Captain of the island.
-Others point to the Latin Horta – as in ‘Horticulture’; it was the cultivation of wheat and cereals which really establish the island’s economy.
+All three islands were settled around the same time, in the 1460s – the sheltered bay at Porto Pim was an obvious anchorage and a settlement was quickly establish, eventually growing in the present-day harbour town of Horta.
+The etymology of the name Horta is often disputed – some say it’s a derivation of ‘Huerter’: the surname of Josse van Huerter, the Flemish first Captain of the island.
+Others point to the Latin Horta, as in ‘Horticulture’, and it was the cultivation of wheat and cereals which really establish the island’s economy.

 One of the Azores’ most arresting volcanic landscapes is Faial’s western peninsula at Capelinhos.
-Over a thirteen-month period (from September 1957 to October 1958), two overlapping volcanic eruptions created over 2km² of new land.
-Tragically more than 300 homes were destroyed on the island, leading to the emigration of 4000 residents (mainly to North America).
-The eruption allowed geologists to study a submarine eruption from beginning to end (the first eruption was Surtseyan, evolving into Strombolian during the second), and the Capelinhos Interpretation Centre exhibits these studies, together with images and film from the time of the eruption.
+Over a thirteen-month period (from September 1957 to October 1958), two overlapping volcanic eruptions created over 2km² of new land, allowing geologists their first opportunity to study a submarine eruption from beginning to end.
+The Capelinhos Interpretation Centre exhibits these studies, together with images and film from the time of the eruption.